-Canada is the ninth largest producer of wind energy in the world.
-It has over 5,200 MW of installed wind energy capacity, which produces enough energy to meet about 2.5% of the country’s total electricity demand.
+Canada is the seventh largest producer of wind energy in the world.
+It has over 9.6 GW of installed wind energy capacity, which produces enough power to meet about 3.8% of the country’s total electricity demand.
 Canada has approximately 230 wind farms, spread across ten provinces and two territories.